carina-fehr/osProject/README.md

 - `w3m youtube.com` (should not work)
 - To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for OShomework.c

-To run OShomeworkBash.sh (permanent changes):
+To run OShomework.sh (permanent changes):
 - IMPORTANT: read the note at the beginning of the file first!
-- then run it like usual with: ./OShomeworkBash.sh
+- then run it like usual with: ./OShomework.sh
-- has stat and other added functions in it, runs OShomework.c
+- has extra function readdir added to it, runs preloadLib.c
-- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families
+- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families, app related or IP related
-- To test stat and other newly added functions hijack for file hiding: bash after running, then ls should not show any .txt files in directory
+- To test readdir hijack for file hiding: type ls after running, should not show any .txt files in directory

 To run getchar with test_getchar: read instructions at the beginning of the getchar file